pndaproject/pnda-guide/provisioning/baremetal/UNDERCLOUD.md

 The partition table then needs adjusting to make use of the additional space.

-**TODO** For me the first step throws a 'Device or resource busy' error after successfully writing the partition - assume this is safely ignored?

 ```
 sudo virt-customize -a /var/lib/libvirt/images/undercloud.qcow2 --run-command 'echo -e "d\nn\n\n\n\n\nw\n" | fdisk /dev/sda'
 sudo virt-customize -a /var/lib/libvirt/images/undercloud.qcow2 --run-command 'xfs_growfs /'